Unleashing the Tiger: Inference Attacks on Split Learning: On defensive techniques

-Similarly, standard differential privacy applied to the network's gradients~\cite{dp} can have only a limited effect on preventing the proposed attacks.
-Indeed, differential privacy prevents models from memorizing single training instances at training time but cannot prevent the leakage of \textit{smashed} data from the intermediate network's states. \paragraph{Detecting the attack} Alternatively, clients could detect the feature-space hijacking attack during the training phase and then halt the protocol.
-Unfortunately, detecting the setup phase of the attack seems to be impossible.
-Clients could continuously test the effectiveness of the network on the original training task and figure out if the training objective has been hijacked.
+Alternatively, clients could detect the feature-space hijacking attack during the training phase and then halt the protocol.
+Unfortunately, detecting the setup phase of the attack seems to be a complex task due to the clients' incomplete knowledge of the distributed model.
+Here, clients could continuously test the effectiveness of the network on the original training task and figure out if the training objective has been hijacked.
 However, clients have no access to the full network during training and cannot query it to detect possible anomalies.
-This is also true for the private-label scenario \ie Figure~\ref{fig:split_b} of split learning, where clients compute the loss function on their devices.
-Indeed, in this case, the attacker can simply provide fake inputs to $\f'$ (see Figure~\ref{fig:split_b}) that has been forged to minimize the clients' loss.\footnote{Assuming that the attacker knows the learning task of the model.} For instance, for a classification task, the attacker can infer the label $y$ of the received \textit{smashed} data with the property inference attack and propagate $v(y)$ to $\f'$, where $v$ is a suitable transformation.
+This is also true for the private-label scenario, \ie Figure~\ref{fig:split_b} of split learning, where clients compute the loss function on their devices.
+Indeed, in this case, the attacker can simply provide fake inputs to $\f'$ (see Figure~\ref{fig:split_b}) that has been forged to minimize the clients' loss.
+For instance, the attacker can simply train a second dummy network $\tilde{\s}$ during the setup phase and send its output to the client.
+Here, the network $\tilde{\s}$ receives the \textit{smashed} data as input and is directly trained with the gradient received from $\f'$ to minimize the loss function chosen by the client.
+It's important to note that, during the attack, the network $\f$ does not receive the gradient from $\tilde{\s}$ but only from $D$.